Political Science and Security Studies Journal

 https://psssj.eu/index.php/ojsdata

-<p>The <strong data-start="534" data-end="584">Political Science and Security Studies Journal</strong> is a broad-based scientific journal aiming to be a pluralist platform for advancing academic knowledge and debate on security and politics.
-The journal also publishes articles on additional topics that fit the journal’s mission from scholars in related disciplines, such as sociology, philosophy, social psychology, computer science, economics, and law.</p>High School of the Social and Economicen-USPolitical Science and Security Studies Journal2719-6410<p>The authors agree with the following conditions:</p> <p>1.
+<p>The <em data-start="188" data-end="236">Political Science and Security Studies Journal</em> is an international, peer-reviewed academic journal that provides a pluralistic platform for advancing theoretical and empirical research in security studies, defense policy, and geopolitics.
+The journal focuses on contemporary challenges to national, regional, and global security, including military strategy, defense governance, international security architectures, hybrid and asymmetric threats, and the political economy of security.
+In support of interdisciplinary inquiry, the journal also welcomes contributions from related fields such as political science, international relations, economics, law, sociology, and data-driven security analysis.</p>High School of the Social and Economicen-USPolitical Science and Security Studies Journal2719-6410<p>The authors agree with the following conditions:</p> <p>1.
 Authors retain copyright and grant the journal right of first publication (<strong>Download agreement</strong>) with the work simultaneously licensed under a <a href="http://creativecommons.org/licenses/by/3.0/" target="_new">Creative Commons Attribution License</a> that allows others to share the work with an acknowledgment of the work's authorship and initial publication in this journal.</p> <p>2.
 Authors have the right to complete individual additional agreements for the non-exclusive spreading of the journal’s published version of the work (for example, to post work in the electronic repository of the institution or to publish it as part of a monograph), with the reference to the first publication of the work in this journal.</p> <p>3.
-Journal’s politics allows and encourages the placement on the Internet (for example, in the repositories of institutions, personal websites, <a href="https://www.ssrn.com/en/" target="_blank" rel="noopener">SSRN</a>, <a href="https://www.researchgate.net/" target="_blank" rel="noopener">ResearchGate</a>, <a href="https://mpra.ub.uni-muenchen.de/" target="_blank" rel="noopener">MPRA</a>, <a href="https://www.gesis.org/ssoar/home/" target="_blank" rel="noopener">SSOAR</a>, etc.) manuscript of the work by the authors, before and during the process of viewing it by this journal, because it can lead to a productive research discussion and positively affect the efficiency and dynamics of citing the published work (see <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4837983/" target="_blank" rel="noopener">The Effect of Open Access</a>).</p>The Nigeria Police Force and Law Enforcement: The Troubled Trinity of Class, Ethnicity, and Religion
+Journal’s politics allows and encourages the placement on the Internet (for example, in the repositories of institutions, personal websites, <a href="https://www.ssrn.com/en/" target="_blank" rel="noopener">SSRN</a>, <a href="https://www.researchgate.net/" target="_blank" rel="noopener">ResearchGate</a>, <a href="https://mpra.ub.uni-muenchen.de/" target="_blank" rel="noopener">MPRA</a>, <a href="https://www.gesis.org/ssoar/home/" target="_blank" rel="noopener">SSOAR</a>, etc.) manuscript of the work by the authors, before and during the process of viewing it by this journal, because it can lead to a productive research discussion and positively affect the efficiency and dynamics of citing the published work (see <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4837983/" target="_blank" rel="noopener">The Effect of Open Access</a>).</p>National Interests as a Mechanism for Formulating Intelligence Tasks

 https://creativecommons.org/licenses/by/4.0/